Estimate Time9 min

 • Tolls.
 Again, research your driving routes and what drivers are charged for taking them.

-• Even if you opt out of all the extras, you still have to account for taxes and fees, such as a mandatory vehicle licensing fee, which helps the company cover its costs for registering the car.
-These charges might increase your daily rate total by as much as 40% from the original quoted base rate.12
+• Even if you opt out of all the extras, you still have to account for charges that include state and local taxes, which for some rental locations can add more than 20% to the total cost, and a mandatory vehicle licensing fee, which helps the company cover its costs for registering the car.
+If you pick up a car at an airport, the charges could potentially increase your daily rate by 25% to 50% or more, depending on the city, from the original quoted base rate.4

 How to keep your rental car cheap